snowsolutions/next-generation/README.md

 ```

+## Architecture

+### Entities
+The `Entities` is the protagonist in Hexagonal architecture, or somewhere they reference it as the `Application`.
+We use the pluralized term `Entities` or `Entity` in this project to build all business logic around the `Entity`.This section present for all business logic implemented across the application.

+The `Application` code will interact with the `Infrastructures` through `Interactors`, `Contracts` and `Repositories`.
+We can safely assume that `Contracts` and `Repositories` are `Ports` and `Adapters` in Hexagonal architecture.

+### Infrastructures

+The `Infrastructure` section present for technologies that implemented across the application, which is the `Laravel` framework in this case.
+The section contains anything that coupled to the infrastructure and separated from the application code.

+### Integrations
+The `Integrations` section present for third parties that integrated across the application, which is the `Salesforce` platform in this case.
+The section contains all required classes to create the integration between the application and Salesforce like: API Clients, Request Objects, Response Objects, Services, Exceptions

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file